ejparnell/intro-to-mongodb/README.md

     <filter>,
     {
       writeConcern: <document>,
  collation: <document>,
  hint: <document|string> // Available starting in MongoDB 4.4
  }
 )
 ```

-This method can intake 2 parameters.
+This method can accept 2 parameters.
 The first is required, and the second is optional.
-We will not be using the second parameter for this talk.
+We will not use the second parameter for this talk.

 - `<filter>` - Used to find which documents we want to delete.
 Just like in `db.collection.find()` demo, we can pass in a field/value pair to search for.
 If multiple documents match the filter, `delete` will remove the first one it matches.